Global interventional clinical studies which evaluate medicines that were ongoing or started after the formation of GSK (December 2000).

 When patients agreed to take part in GSK clinical studies they gave permission (through informed consent) to use their data to study the medicine or disease GSK were researching.
 Further research must therefore study the medicine or disease that was researched in the original studies.
-Where additional data security and governance requirements can be met by researchers (in addition to those specified in the standard Data Sharing Agreement) GSK may provide access to the relevant data subset outside the data access system.

-Where available, the following anonymised patient level data and information is provided for each clinical study.
+Where available, the following anonymised patient level data and information is provided for each clinical study

 Researchers can enquire about the availability of data from GSK clinical studies that are not listed on the site before they submit a research proposal.